HaploKit/metagenome-asm/README.md

 - [VeChat >= v1.1.0](https://github.com/HaploKit/vechat)
 - [Canu >= v2.1](https://github.com/marbl/canu)

 After installing VeChat and Canu, add `vechat` and `canu` to your PATH, and make sure `vechat -h` and `canu -h` can run correctly.
-Subsequently, pull down the scripts and run `metagenome-asm -h` for details.
+Subsequently, pull down the scripts and run `./metagenome-asm -h` for details.

 ## Running and options
 The format of input read file should be FASTA or FASTQ (or gzip file).
 The `-i` and `-g` parameters are required.
 Other parameters are optional.
-Please run `metagenome-asm -h` to get details of parameters setting.
+Please run `./metagenome-asm -h` to get details of parameters setting.
 ```
 Usage: metagenome-asm [options] -i rawReads -g genomesize -o out -p sequencingPlatform -m pipeline